whamcloud/Online-Help/docs/Introduction_1_0.md

 **Intel® Manager for Lustre* software ZFS Snapshots**

 The OpenZFS file system provides integrated support for snapshots, a data protection feature that enables an operator to checkpoint a file system volume.
-In Intel® Manager for Lustre* software, as of version 4.0.0, Intel® has developed a mechanism in Lustre* that leverages ZFS to take a coordinated snapshot of an entire Lustre* file system, if all of the storage targets in the file system are formatted using ZFS.
+In Intel® Manager for Lustre* software, as of version {{site.version}}, Intel® has developed a mechanism in Lustre* that leverages ZFS to take a coordinated snapshot of an entire Lustre* file system, if all of the storage targets in the file system are formatted using ZFS.

 **HPC Job Scheduler integration with MapReduce**